jasper-zheng/PyAudible/documents/EvaluationResult.md

 ## Phase I Evaluation: Noise Resistance Mechanism Reliability
 The goal of Phase I evaluation is to assess the reliability of the noise resistance mechanism, including Sound Mark Integrity Check and Error Detecting Code.
 As a part of the transmission protocol, the noise resistance mechanism should be able to tolerate unpredictable background noise.

-To detect and recover from the noise, the receiver assesses the sound marks to decide whether the current noise condition is competent for successful transmission, and then use error detecting codes to verify transmission integrity.
+To detect and recover from the noise, the receiver assesses the sound marks to decide whether the current noise condition is competent for successful transmission, and then use error detecting codes to perform Cyclic Redundancy Check (CRC), and therefore verify transmission integrity.
 Therefore, to assess the reliability of this mechanism, the following criteria were included:
  * The probability that the receiver staying inactive when the power of the background noise is strong enough to disturb the transmission.
  * The probability that the receiver successfully detect the fault caused by the noise and abort the transmission.